 AMTA has 15 committees that address education & clinical training, professional practice, and association services goals.
 Each committee has a student representative that takes part in tasks and decision making!
 The committees are as follows:

-Clinical Practice Networking Committee International Relations Committee Inter-Professional Collaborative Resources Committee Membership Committee Professional Advocacy Committee Workforce Development and Retention
+Council on Association Services: Clinical Practice Networking Committee International Relations Committee Interprofessional Collaborative Resources Committee Diversity, Equity, and Inclusion Committee Membership Committee Professional Advocacy Committee Workforce Development and Retention

-Council on Professional Practices: Government Relations Committee Reimbursement Committee Research Committee Standards of Clinical Practice Committee Technology Committee
+Council on Education and Clinical Training: Academic Program Approval Committee *Association Internship Approval Committee Continuing Education Committee Council on Professional Practices: *Government Relations Committee Reimbursement Committee *Research Committee Standards of Clinical Practice Committee Technology Committee

 * = student representative position filled for 2022-23